Financial-Times/origami/MIGRATION.md

 +$size: oSpacingByName('s1');
 ```

+##### oTypographyWrapper

+The mixin `oTypographyWrapper` has been removed.
+Instead include the wrapper class `.o-typography-wrapper` using the `oTypography` mixin.
+Alternatively use the other typography mixins provided to style elements directly.

 ##### Editorial Sass (Master Brand Only)

 - `oTypographyCollectionHeader` has been removed.
 Please contact Origami if your project requires this style to discuss using [o-teaser-collection](https://registry.origami.ft.com/components/o-teaser-collection) styles.